MangatH/stocks-analysis/README.md

 '''

-' Initialize array of all tickers
+ 'Initialize array of all tickers

     Dim tickers(12) As String